Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix C: Experimental protocol

-In contrast with the band structure measurements, the EOM signal is now partitioned into a single time frame lasting the equivalent of 370 BZs per laser step.
-Through each of these frequency steps scanned by the laser, we now consider the time-resolved heterodyne signal measured with two high-bandwidth photodiode; each probing the signal radiating from either direction from the output coupler shown in Fig~\ref{fig:setup}.
-Each of these heterodyne signals are then split into different time windows of $\SI{1}{\micro\second}$ associated to a time value $t_{n}$ (see Fig.~\ref{fig:window}).
-For each time window, the Fourier transform gives a spectrum centred at $\omega_0/2\pi =\SI{200}{\mega\hertz}$ - the frequency of the LO - with peaks corresponding to the locations of the supermodes in the frequency space.
+In contrast with the band structure measurements, the EOM signal is now partitioned into a single time frame lasting the equivalent of 370 BZs per laser step ($\sim\SI{56}{\micro\second}$).
+Through each of these frequency steps scanned by the laser, we now consider the time-resolved heterodyne signal measured with two high-bandwidth photodiodes, each probing the signal radiating from both directions from the output coupler shown in Fig~\ref{fig:setup}.
+Each of these heterodyne signals is then split into different time windows of $1~\mu$s associated to a time value $t_{n}$ (see Fig.~\ref{fig:window}).
+For each time window, the Fourier transform gives a spectrum centered at $\omega_0/2\pi =200$~MHz - the frequency of the LO - with peaks corresponding to the locations of the supermodes in the frequency space.
 We then define the displacement for a given $t_n$ as:

-with $I_{\omega}$ the intensity of a given mode.
-Redoing this for each time window yields a time-dependent displacement $\ev{x}(t)$.
-We then demodulate this displacement with respect to the oscillating electric field's frequency :
+where $\omega$ indexes the unit cell such that $I_\omega$ represents the total intensity inside of a given unit cell.
+Following our encoding scheme sketched in Fig.~\ref{fig:transv_displacement} (a), taking the frequency modulo $M\Omega$ (with $M=10$ in our experiment) serves to discard the motion along $\hat{y}$ and isolate the displacement along the $\hat{x}$ direction.
+In the experiment, there are only 3 rows of the lattice that have enough light intensity to contribute non-negligibly to the displacement.
+Redoing this for each time window yields a time-dependent displacement $\braket{x}(t)$.
+We then demodulate this displacement with respect to the oscillating synthetic electric field's frequency: